tykling/certgrinder/README.md

 Certgrinder primarily consists of two files.
 One is a script that runs on the certgrinder clients, simply called "certgrinder".
 The other runs on the Certgrinder server and is called "csrgrinder".

 ### certgrinder
+Two flavours of the certgrinder script exists.
+The bash version of the script can be configured near the top of the script.
+The Python script comes with a yaml config file.
+Use whichever suits you, but note that only the Python version supports multiple keys/certificates.

-The certgrinder script is meant to be run under a dedicated user and has two tasks.
+The certgrinder script is meant to be run under a dedicated user and has two primary tasks:

-1. Create an RSA key if one isn't found.
+1. Create an RSA keypair.
+This can also be done manually if you prefer:
+`openssl genrsa -out example.com.key 4096`

-2. Create CSR and use it to get a signed certificate using the certgrinder server
+2. Create CSR and use it to get a signed certificate from the certgrinder server.
+If you want to do this manually you first you need to add a [SAN] section to openssl.cnf file, since openssl doesn't support doing it on the command line.
+The [SAN] section should contain one line with all the domains in the following format `subjectAltName=DNS:example.com,DNS:www.example.com,DNS:example.org`.
+Then run the following command:

-A few things need to be configured near the top of the script, primarily the domain names.
+`openssl req -new -sha256 -key example.com.key -subj "/C=DK/O=MyExampleOrg/CN=example.com" -reqexts SAN -extensions SAN -config /path/to/openssl.cnf

+It is possible to do this with a rather unpleasant looking oneliner, which only works in bash.
+If you are interested you can find it in certgrinder.sh.

 ### csrgrinder
-The csrgrinder script sits on the certgrinder server and is called over ssh by the certgrinder clients.
-It takes a CSR on stdin as input and outputs a signed certificate on stdout.
+The csrgrinder script lives on the certgrinder server.
+It is very simple, just a couple of lines, and it is called over SSH by the certgrinder clients.
+It takes a PEM formatted CSR on stdin as input, and outputs a signed PEM formatted certificate on stdout.

 ## More info
 Read more at https://blog.tyk.nu/blog/introducing-certgrinder-a-letsencrypt-ssh-proxy/